 back to top

 Fresh and artificial floral displays may be placed on the graves at any time.
-Floral containers are available.
+Floral containers are available throughout the cemetery.

 Floral displays will be removed when they become faded and unsightly or as necessary to facilitate cemetery operations.
 All items will be removed bi-weekly.
 The pick up schedule is posted at traffic circle at the end of Tres Cerritos Boulevard.

-Christmas wreaths or grave blankets are permitted on the graves during the Christmas season and will be removed no later than Jan.
+Christmas Season: Christmas wreaths or grave blankets are permitted on the graves and will be removed no later than Jan.
 15 of each year.
 Grave floral blankets may not be larger than two by three feet.

 back to top